PaddlePaddle/Paddle/doc/design/cluster_train/master_process.md

-# Design Doc: Master Process
+# Design Doc: Master Server

-For an overview of master process' role, please refer to [distributed training design doc](./README.md).
-In this design doc we will discuss the master process in more details.
+For an overview of master server' role, please refer to [distributed training design doc](./README.md).
+In this design doc we will discuss the master server in more details.
 The master will be implemented in [Go](https://golang.org/).

 ## Dataset